 - 1. Must be at least 18 years of age. - 2.
 Complete the Practical Nursing Program Online Application and submit it along with the non-refundable \$75 application fee. - 3.
 Submit three (3) references on Standard College's online application including: - a.
-One (1) work reference - b.
-Two (2) character references not related to the applicant. - 4.
-Provide evidence of high school completion by submitting an official high school transcript, GED Certificate, Evaluation Report or College level credits transcripts. - 5.
-Demonstrate a passing score on the Entrance Test. - 6.
+One (1) work reference, which could be a supervisor or co-worker. - b.
+Two (2) character references who may not be related to the applicant. - 4.
+Provide evidence of high school completion by submitting a valid, official high school transcript, a GED Certificate, an associate's degree, an Evaluation Report or a College transcript. - 5.
+Demonstrate a passing score on the Entrance Test.
+A passing score consists of obtaining a score of 75% correct on the math section and 75% correct on the reading section.
+Applicants have one chance per admission cycle to pass the exam.
+In the event the applicant does not pass the exam, the applicant may reapply to a Practical Nursing Program with a different start date. - 6.
 Attend an admission interview. - 7.
+Provide a U.S. government photo id. - 8.
+Sign the acknowledgement form. - 9.
+Timely complete and return the Enrollment Form by the appropriate deadline. - 10.
 Attend the mandatory orientation.